SciML/Surrogates.jl/docs/src/lobachevsky.md

 # Lobachevsky surrogate tutorial

-Lobachevsky splines function is a function that used for univariate and multivariate scattered interpolation.
+Lobachevsky splines function is a function that is used for univariate and multivariate scattered interpolation.
 Introduced by Lobachevsky in 1842 to investigate errors in astronomical measurements.

 We are going to use a Lobachevsky surrogate to optimize $f(x)=sin(x)+sin(10/3 * x)$.